 The consolidated entity has adopted AASB 8 Operating Segments whereby segment information is presented using a "management approach".
 Management has determined the operating segments based on the reports reviewed by the Board of Directors that are used to make strategic decisions.
 The consolidated entity operates predominately in one geographical location.
-The consolidated entity does have any operating segments with discrete financial information.
+The consolidated entity does not have any operating segments with discrete financial information.
 The consolidated entity does not have any customers outside Australia, and all the consolidated entity's assets and liabilities are located within Australia.

-The Board of Directors review internal management reports at regular intervals that are consistent with the information provided in the consolidated statement of profit or loss and other comprehensive income, statement of financial position and statement of cash flows.
+The Board of Directors review internal management reports at regular intervals that are consistent with the information provided in the Consolidated Statement of Profit or Loss and Other Comprehensive Income, Consolidated Statement of Financial Position and Consolidated Statement of Cash Flows.
 As a result no reconciliation is required because the information as presented is what is used by the Board of Directors to make strategic decision including assessing performance and in determining the allocation of resources.